joshmurr/js_3d_engine/unfolder/README.md

 You can see the lower icosphere net is not perfect as it has some overlapping faces.
 But I saw this as something of a success...

 Finally the colours can be taken from the model itself and colour the faces as per the model.

+## TODO:

+I did not manage to get this project to the point I had hoped, largely because I decided to build the rendering aspect from scratch also, so spent a lot of time implementing 4x4 Matrix classes and learning about projection matrices etc. However I think it did serve me well when it came to implementing the unfolding algorithm as I had a pretty thorough understanding of the whole system!
+However, still on the list is:

+- Refine the Spanning Tree to better accomodate concave shapes, or shapes with holes.
+- Add tabs to the net.
+- Export the net as an SVG for printing or laser cutting.
+- Label the net with inside/outside folds.
+- Edge-to-edge labelling (A -> A).
+- User defined cuts.